-Creepy Music Collections: Songs to Match Your Favorite Horror Sub-Genre
+Creepy Collections: Music to Match Your Favorite Horror Movie Genre

 When you’re awakened in the dead of night by a sound outside your door, what’s the first horrifying vision that floods your brain?

 That’s the idea behind Shudder — think Netflix for horror films — with thoughtful curation and genius Collections that group films together by horror sub-genre.
 Are you in the mood to be spooked specifically by Psychos and Madmen, Haunted Habitations, or Alien Intruders?
 Shudder’s got you covered, though they can’t keep you safe.

 Inspired by Shudder and everything that keeps us up at night, here are Collections of albums fitting various flavors of horror to put you in the Halloween spirit.
 Listen on and hope you make it out alive.

 UPDATE: If you’re short on time, I’ve created a handy Halloween Spotify playlist with all the artists on this list in the order they’re presented.
 Share and enjoy, thank you for reading and listening!

 Yeah, everyone you know is suddenly suuuper into crystals, nature’s divinity, energies, magick, and moon cycles within the past few months, but one friend in particular seems to be taking it a little more seriously… and spending much more time in the woods.

 electric citizen, “Sateen”